huggingface/blog/bertin.md

 <caption>Figure 6.
 Experimental perplexity distribution of the sampled mc4-es after applying Random sampling.</caption>
 </figure>

-In order to rule out the possibility of perplexity sampling filtering out relevant subsets of the dataset, such as documents relating to certain topics or concepts, we visually explored potential correlations between semantics and perplexity.
-The interactive visualization was generated using [a distilled version of multilingual USE](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v1) to embed a random subset of 20,000 mC4-es examples and t-SNE was used for dimensionality reduction to a 2D space.
-The visualization seems to show a uniform distribution of perplexity across the different semantic clusters (each example is colored based on its perplexity).
+In order to rule out the possibility of perplexity sampling filtering out relevant subsets of the dataset, such as documents relating to certain topics, we visually explored potential correlations between semantics and perplexity.
+The interactive visualization was generated using [a distilled version of multilingual USE](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v1) to embed a random subset of 20,000 mC4-es examples, then t-SNE was used for dimensionality reduction to a 2D space.
+The visualization showed a seemingly uniform distribution of perplexity across the different semantic clusters (each example is colored based on its perplexity).
 This is important since, in principle, perplexity sampling could introduce undesired biases if perplexity happens to be correlated to some other quality of our data.
-The visualization code is available at [`tsne_plot.py`](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/blob/main/tsne_plot.py) and you can play with it [here](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/raw/main/images/perplexity_colored_embeddings.html).
+The visualization can be found [here](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/raw/main/images/perplexity_colored_embeddings.html).

 ### Training details